StocktonManges/chitter-frontend/README.md

 for enabling CRUD operations, exposing endpoints and encrypting user passwords.

 The database itself uses the SQLite engine and I used the nodemon package to run the backend on a local server during development.

+> Click [here](https://github.com/StocktonManges/chitter-backend) to visit the Chitter backend repository.